DisplayPort: Specifications

-Main specifications
+Main

 Main link

 The DisplayPort main link is used for transmission of video and audio.
 The main link consists of a number of unidirectional serial data channels which operate concurrently, called lanes.
 A standard DisplayPort connection has 4 lanes, though some applications of DisplayPort implement more, such as the Thunderbolt 3 interface which implements up to 8 lanes of DisplayPort.

 In a standard DisplayPort connection, each lane has a dedicated set of twisted-pair wires, and transmits data across it using differential signaling.
 This is a self-clocking system, so no dedicated clock signal channel is necessary.
 Unlike DVI and HDMI, which vary their transmission speed to the exact rate required for the specific video format, DisplayPort only operates at a few specific speeds; any excess bits in the transmission are filled with "stuffing symbols".

 In DisplayPort versions 1.0–1.4a, the data is encoded using ANSI 8b/10b encoding prior to transmission.
 With this scheme, only 8 out of every 10 transmitted bits represent data; the extra bits are used for DC balancing (ensuring a roughly equal number of 1s and 0s).
 As a result, the rate at which data can be transmitted is only 80% of the physical bitrate.
 The transmission speeds are also sometimes expressed in terms of the "Link Symbol Rate", which is the rate at which these 8b/10b-encoded symbols are transmitted (i.e. the rate at which groups of 10 bits are transmitted, 8 of which represent data).
 The following transmission modes are defined in version 1.0–1.4a: